Storing whisky correctly

 - Document fill level – take photos for insurance/sale

-- Climate control – a climate-controlled cabinet is worthwhile for very valuable bottles (1,000€+).
+- Climate control – for very valuable bottles (1,000€+) a climate cabinet is worthwhile

 ❌ Mistake #3: Stacking bottles horizontally